DerellLicht/plus42_image_mgr/README.md

    but once you get there, it will remember the location for future runs.
 3. After selecting a layout file, click the <code>Open Image</code> button.
    This will open a new window which will display the .png file for the skin.
+4. Okay, this is a practice page for gdiplus operations... it'll go away in a while.
+   Just click the <code>Draw Image</code> button...
+5. This will display the reference .gif image for the skin that you selected earlier.
+6. Last but not least... click the <code>Draw Box</code> three times...
+   This will highlight the defined fields around 'Key: 2' fields ...
+7. and that's it for now... more to come!

 That's all that's working at this point...